thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/widget-actions.md

         title: 'After saving your changes, you&#39;ll see an action icon next to each entity.
 Click on any of them;'
     1:
         image: /images/user-guide/ui/widgets/actions/guide/types/navigate-to-new-dashboard-state-6-pe.png
-        title: 'You will go to the state specified in the action.'
+        title: 'You will be transferred to the state specified in the action.'

 navigate-to-new-dashboard-state-3:
     0: